vvr25/mywebclass-simulation-intermediate/readme.md

 4. TBD

 # Project Setup
 ## I am giving you my code; howevever, you should replace what I did with your own work.
-Feel free to choose another CSS framework; howevever, you must complete the project simulation's requirements.
+Do Not Turn my own code back into me

 - [GitHubPages](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site)
 - Configure your project with the DockerHub Username and Password in the project settings and make a repo.